Visit Itinerary: Family Fun Guide to Biltmore

 2. Family Fun at the Farmyard

-Bring YOUR kids to meet OUR kids at the Farmyard in Antler Hill Village!
+Bring your kids to meet our kids at the Farmyard in Antler Hill Village!
 From learning about the working farm animals that are a part of our agricultural history at the Farmyard to handicrafts demonstrations and seasonal activities offered at The Barn nearby, your kiddos will have plenty to choose from for engaging and educational fun.

 Our Farm to Table Tour & Taste experience (available exclusively to overnight guests and Passholders) offers even more in-depth discovery of Biltmore’s farming legacy and how that connects to our modern field-to-table philosophy.